Practical information on roadworks

 Before the work begins, the contractor in charge of the work will be making a detailed video of the street and the facades of the properties.
 This video will serve as a filmed document that will ensure that driveways and the edges of properties can be remodeled as they were prior to the start of the project.

-While the work is being carried out, household garbage and recycling bins must be placed at the closest intersections or where the garbage and recycling trucks can have easy access to them.
+While the work is being carried out, household garbage, recycling bins and brown bins must be placed at the closest intersections or where the garbage and recycling trucks can have easy access to them.

 The City of Saint-Lambert is not responsible for mail delivery.
 Canada Post has its own mandatory procedures.
 If it becomes necessary to change the method of postal delivery during the roadwork, Canada Post will notify you a few days in advance.